Gāo Róu appellation Wénhuì was a Chénliú Yǔ man. His father [Gāo] Jìng was a Shǔjùn Commandant. (1)

 He was in office for twenty-three years, transferred to Minister of Ceremonies, within ten days promoted to Excellency of Works, later moved to Excellency over the Masses.

-Grand Tutor Sīmǎ [Yì] Xuān-wáng memorialized to dismiss Cáo Shuǎng, the Dowager-Empress’s Imperial Order summoned Róu to take Acting Staff as Acting over General-in-Chief affairs, and occupy [Cáo] Shuǎng’s camp.
+Grand Tutor Sīmǎ [Yì] Xuān-wáng memorialized to dismiss Cáo Shuǎng, the Dowager-Empress’s Imperial Order summoned Róu to be Lent Staff as Acting over General-in-Chief affairs, and occupy [Cáo] Shuǎng’s camp.
 The Grand Tutor said to Róu: “You have become Zhōu Bó.”
 [Cáo] Shuǎng was executed, and [Róu] was advanced in fief to Marquis of Wànsuì village.

 The Duke of Gāoguì village succeed the throne .
 He was advanced in fief to Marquis of Ānguó, transferred to Excellency Commandant.